andywelly/email-client/README.md

 # Email Client with IMAP Support (C)

 This project is a simple email client written in C that downloads and parses emails from a standards-compliant IMAP server.
-It was developed as part of COMP30023 Project 2 at the University of Melbourne.
+It was developed as part of COMP30023 at the University of Melbourne.

 ## Project Overview